 And what in the hell is up with Ralph and Sue Dibny: Ghost Detectives?
 What a terrible concept.
 And with that move, Ralph goes full circle and becomes the lame corny character that he was prior to Identity Crisis.
 I was never interested in Ralph’s character prior to Identity Crisis.

 However, after Identity Crisis, Ralph suddenly became a much more complex and compelling character.
 Then 52 rocketed my interest in Ralph to a whole new level.
 I liked Ralph’s new attitude.
 Ralph became such a fascinating character.

-Then DC ruins it by killing him off in one of the lamest and pointless deaths.
-And then they bring him and Sue back as some cheesy husband and wife ghost detective team.
+Then DC ruins it by killing him off in one of the lamest and most pointless deaths.
+And then they bring him and Sue back as some cheesy husband-and-wife ghost detective team.
 Uggh.
 I’ll pass on this concept.

 However, what 52 did deliver was excellent character growth of some C-list characters.
 Plus, it gave us the return of the Multiverse.
 Also, DC deserves credit for cranking out a weekly title without a single delay.
 That’s right not one single issue of 52 was late.
 And that is saying something considering how Marvel labored to crank out the seven issues of Civil War over the course of 12 months.